 Libation ceremonies play a large role in African societies, especially the Yoruba and Igbo cultures.
 Ancestors are an important part of these societies and are invited to participate in all public functions.
 Libation ceremonies are a call for Gods and ancestors to attend these events.

 In the modern United States, libation ceremonies take different forms.
 Sometimes they occur amongst friends for those that have passed.
-In popular culture, it is often referenced as “pouring one out for the homies” using malt liquor.
+In popular culture, it is often referenced as “pouring one out for the homies” using some kind of alcoholic beverage.
 A formal version of the libation ceremony is a part of some Black and African weddings to celebrate the couple's culture and to honor loved ones that have passed.

 Libation Ceremony FAQs